 Today all children from the Kiran School regularly move on to O and A level schools or the Agha Khan Board schools of Karachi.
 But Kiran is still home to these children who continue to spend their after-school hours here for support and recreation.

 The Kiran Foundation has also adopted a government-run school of 700 children in Lyari.
 The same trauma-sensitive approach has been implemented here.
 “The school was earlier in the control of the gangs,” recalls Sabina.
 “Some rooms were used as torture cells.”
 Didn’t Sabina herself face trouble from the notorious gangs of Lyari?
 “In the beginning I did,” she recalls.
 “I did get some threats but I could not have started work here if I didn’t have protection from the locals.
 And later, the gangs stopped harassing me.
 They wanted their children to attend my schools as well.”

 Sabina was awarded the Sitara-e-Imtiaz for her ground-breaking work with the Kiran Foundation.
 What does this mean to her?
-“It gave me validation from people in the family, especially those who had earlier been a bit disapproving,” says Sabina.
-“But for me personally, nothing compares to the loving messages I receive from mothers and children.
+“For me personally, nothing compares to the loving messages I receive from mothers and children.
 That is my Sitara-e-Imtiaz.”